 Memory architecture is the decision that most directly determines whether a multi-agent system produces linear or compounding value.
 It is also the decision that most organisations under-invest in because it has no immediate visible impact — a system without shared memory works fine for the first hundred interactions.
 It fails to compound value across the first thousand.

 Isolated memory means each agent maintains its own context and history.
 When the sales agent learns that a customer has a specific pain point, that knowledge stays with the sales agent.
 The support agent that handles the same customer's next interaction starts without that context.
 Isolated memory is simple to implement, has no coordination overhead, and is the default in most frameworks.
-It is also the architecture that produces the Level 1 tool-level value that McKinsey, BCG, and Bain consistently identify as insufficient for meaningful EBIT impact.
+It is also the architecture that produces Level 1 tool-level value — the productivity-at-the-margin that the major consulting houses consistently flag as insufficient for enterprise-level EBIT impact.

 Shared memory means agents read from and write to a common knowledge base.
 The sales agent's discovery about the customer's pain point is written to shared memory.
 When the support agent handles the next interaction, it reads that context and responds accordingly.
 When the product team's agent analyses feature requests, it can query the shared memory for patterns across all customer interactions, not just the ones it participated in.